Exploiting User Journeys and Testing Automation for Supporting Efficient Energy Service Platforms

 At a glance

-* A user-oriented self-adaptive component gathering user-oriented requirements for enabling testing engineering BOND mechanisms.
-This component leverages user-relevant changes elicitation approaches to enable its core automation.?
+- A component gathering requirements for enabling testing engineering/generation/automation LEDCity mechanisms and supporting regression testing automation.
+This component leverages system-relevant changes elicitation approaches to enable its core automation, to reduce testing execution costs in LEDCity;

-The R&D work of ARIES will enable (i) sandboxed execution and analysis of MAAS user's behavior models and (ii) will improve the MAAS services reliability as well as BOND revenue strategies.
-This will enable BOND to make well-informed decisions before updating or establishing new MAAS services.
+The R&D work of ARIES will enable (i) sandboxed execution and analysis of Efficient Energy Service Platforms (EESP) usage's behavior models and (ii) will improve the EESP services reliability as well as LEDCity revenue strategies.
+This will enable LEDCity to make well-informed decisions before updating or establishing new EESP services.

 Di Sorbo, Andrea; Visaggio, Corrado A.; Di Penta, Massimiliano; Canfora, Gerardo; Panichella, Sebastiano,